PanGalacticTech/ISOpower/Documentation/circuit_simulation.md

-## High Side MOSFET Switches for Experement power.
+## High Side MOSFET Switches for Experiment power.

 In order to control the 12v power to each experiment, a high-side P-Channel MOSFET switch was selected.
 In order to fully shut off power, this requires driving the gate to ~12v.
 The following circuit was selected for driving the gate voltage to a Vmax ~12v from the 5v output of the AtMega328p.